 Interest income and interest expenses are stated on an accruals basis using the principal interest rate.
-Up front fees from receivable from investments will be accrued over the loan period.

 Income taxes

 Under current Danish law governing the Fund, it is not independently taxable because the Fund's profit/loss for the year is included in the Limited Partners' taxable income.